20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 	6. Does the method accept different data type?
 	7. Are sequential tasks being used in the method?
 	8. Does the class/methods have a common task with one another?
-	9. Are the submodules free of control flags?
-	10. Is there any repetitive code in the submodules?
+	9. Is there any repetitive code in the submodules?
-	11. Are submodules free of differing data imports?
+	10. Are submodules free of differing data imports?
-	12. Are any sequential tasks being used in the submodules?
+	11. Are any sequential tasks being used in the submodules?
-	13. Is the program free of global variables?
+	12. Is the program free of global variables?
-	14. Do submodules return their values instead of storing them in global variable?
+	13. Do submodules return their values instead of storing them in global variable?
-	15. Are the submodules only performing one task?
+	14. Are the submodules only performing one task?
-	16. Can any of the submodules use another method in its submodule?
+	15. Can any of the submodules use another method in its submodule?

+I wanted to break up the software into self contained pieces such as methods and functions.
 Above is a checklist used to improve the modularity of my production code.
+Looking over my production code following this checklist the issues that I refactored most was redundant code, and should be able to be seen in my gitHub log.
+However my code in utils.java regarding the calculations, may be seen as redundant code however, I had to make sure that each submodule only did one task.
+It may be seen that a control flag is used in isNumeric() however this does not create high coupling between two different/random things within the method.
+It is merely checking the input to print a certain statement.
+Overall it may be seen as a control flag but it has no negative affect on coupling.

 ##### Black-Box test cases